 PSHE & RSE

-Children in Key Stages One and Two are taught a robust Personal, Social and Health Education (PSHE) curriculum on a rolling cycle with another subject (i.e. They study PSHE for half of the year).
-In EYFS, PSHE is embedded through the EYFS statutory framework areas of Personal, Social and Emotional development, and Understanding the World.
-Learning and development opportunities for these areas, as well as Communication and Language, can be interwoven within the pupils’ experience through daily EYFS play-based activities, role-play areas, quality children’s fiction and reflective discussion to begin to build pupils’ knowledge and understanding, skills, attitudes and attributes related to PSHE elements of education.
+Children from YN to Y6 are taught a robust, discrete Personal, Social and Health Education (PSHE) curriculum.
+Children receive the equivalent of a lesson a week in PSHE.
+In addition to regular PSHE lessons in EYFS, Learning and development opportunities for these areas, as well as Communication and Language, are also interwoven within the pupils’ experience through play-based activities, role-play areas, quality children’s fiction and reflective discussion to begin to build pupils’ knowledge and understanding, skills, attitudes and attributes related to PSHE elements of education.

 Our PSHE curriculum is split into 7 strands: Relationships and Sex Education (RSE); Drug, Alcohol and Tobacco; Keeping Safe and Managing Risk; Mental Health and Emotional Wellbeing; Physical Health and Wellbeing; Careers, Financial Capability & Economic Wellbeing; and Identity, Society and Equality.
 Within each strand, there are age-appropriate topics for each year group and two topics are taught per term.

+Relationships Education is taught in each year group and is revisited in our assembly rota at strategic points throughout the year.
 Relationships and Sex Education is taught in Y2, Y4 and Y6.
 Our RSE programme helps pupils to develop the knowledge, understanding, skills and attitudes they need to live confident, healthy, independent lives now and in the future.
-Throughout the unit, children learn about the biological differences between male and female (Y2), maintaining healthy relationships (Y2, Y4, Y6) and the physical changes associated with puberty (Y4, Y6).
+Throughout the unit, children learn about the biological differences between males and females (Y2), the changes associated with puberty (Y4, Y6) and human reproduction (Y6).
+Our parent consultation details the content covered and explains to parents from which lessons they have the choice to remove their child.

 Allerton Bywater prides itself on meeting the needs of each individual.
 If a teacher identifies that a child may need more emotional wellbeing input than their whole class teaching allows, they will discuss it with the PSHE Lead, Learning Mentor or SENDCO.
 The child may then receive a variety of interventions to help them thrive.

-For more information on our PSHE curriculum, please speak to Mrs S Thomas.
+For more information on PSHE and RSE, please speak to Mrs Bagnall.